With-Mate/.github/profile/README.md

 <br/><br/>
 That's where we started WithMate.
 <br/>
-Many people in modern society tend to focus only on how much extreme they spend on recording and whether their goals are successful or unsuccessful in setting and achieving goals.
+Modern society tends to focus only on how much time is spent achieving goals and whether goals are successful or unsuccessful.
 Also, many goal management services have a culture of competition and comparison that is excessively formed, making modern people suffer.
 By recognizing and solving these problems, we tried to make modern people set and achieve goals at a healthy and sustainable level, and in the process, we wanted to pay attention to growth and learning rather than success and failure of goals.
 <br/><br/>
  WithMate is a 'journey record' site that allows you to focus on what you feel and learn in the 'process' of progressing your goals.